2024 header 1600

 The bill promoters falsely claimed it would provide enough revenue to restore teacher pay to what it had been 20 years earlier – when in fact it did not provide any additional funding for our schools.
 Instead, it protected billions in tax breaks for wealthy corporations.

 A few Senators, who were friends of mine, emailed me this bill at 10 pm on June 29th and asked me to analyze it.
 I stayed up all night and the next morning I reported to them that this bill was a Ticking Time Bomb.
 I explained that it would cause a record property tax increase of billions of dollars on homeowners in King and Snohomish Counties just to protect billions of dollars in tax breaks for some of the richest corporations in the history of the world.
-I also warned that it would not actually increase school funding but instead would lead to the mass firing of thousands of teachers and eventual closures of dozens of schools all across Washington state.
+I also warned that it would not actually increase school funding but instead would lead to the mass firing of thousands of teachers and eventual closures of hundreds of schools all across Washington state.
 These Senators then emailed my report to every member of our Legislature that same morning.

 Pretend for a moment you are in the Legislature and it is your turn to vote on this Levy Swipe bill.
 Would you vote for a bill that forced a record tax increase on millions of homeowners - and the eventual firing of thousands of teachers – all to protect billions in illegal tax breaks for the richest corporations in the world?